Page

 picture shows the installation of a CSR Cab Secure Radio, a full duplex

 UHF Stornophone 6000 from one of the TTSBR Train to Signal Box Radio systems.
+Update: Many systems are still operational but due to be replaced by GSM-R in due course. |

 |||